ramruntai/ramruntai/README.md

 If needed, one-on-one or group discussions can be initiated by any attendee.
 Please send me the organizer a zoom private textmessage for one-on-one discussion.

-## Study Time Etiquette
+### 0. If you just woke up a few minutes ago,  Stop right now and Do
+#### 0.0 Drink a glass hot water (1 min)
+#### 0.1 Prayerfully stretch your legs, back, and arms (3 min)
+#### 0.2 Start and practice deep breathing during the remaining study time
-#### 1. Please turn on your camera to make sure that you are staying focused.
+### 1. Please turn on your camera to tell the world that you stay focused.
-#### 2. Please mute your zoom so that we don't bother others.
+### 2. Please mute your zoom so that we don't bother others.
-#### 3. Please turn off the volume of your device so that you are not bothered.
+### 3. Please turn off the volume of your device so that you are not bothered.
-#### 4. Private discussions can be initiated by sending a private text message.
+### 4. Private discussions can be initiated by sending a private text message.
-#### 5. For group discussions, please text a message to the host first.
-Then the host will send out a public text message for group discussions.
+### 5. For group discussions, please text a message to the host first.
+Then the host will send out an invitation message to everyone.
+The host may announce using a shared screen.

 ## Setup